 JWG recommends that the ISC develop a technical work plan for the MSE process before JWG8 in 2023.
 This could include development of a set of MSE operating models differing in their structural uncertainty.

 If additional information is requested by the ISC from the JWG relevant to the MSE, the JWG should task its members to solicit input from its stakeholders and task itself to address this at JWG8, as appropriate.

+JWG discusses Interim Harvest Strategy to be applied during the period from the year in which the stock is projected to achieve the second rebuilding target of 20%SSB0 to when a long-term harvest strategy based on MSE process is implemented.

 2023 (JWG8):